 This region is full of outdoor areas to explore that are stunning in the summer (think lakes, beaches, and wineries).
 Kelowna is also the perfect winter adventure full of epic things to do when the snow falls.

 While you’re in Kelowna, here are a few ideas of activities to try:

-- Take a walk – It sounds simple, but one of our favorite things to do in the Okanagan Valley is walking the Kelowna waterfront.
-You can visit the marina, waterpark, playground, Hot Sands Beach and see the famous statue of Ogopogo!
+- Take a walk – It sounds simple, but walking the Kelowna waterfront is a lot of fun.
+You can visit the marina, waterpark, playground, Hot Sands Beach, and see the famous statue of Ogopogo!
 There’s also a Waterfront Boardwalk that’s especially nice at sunset.
-Wander around downtown to check out some of the best boutique stores and coffee shops in Kelowna.
+Downtown Kelowna is full of beautiful cafes and stores to wander into as well.

-- Go skiing – If you’re here in the winter, the local ski resort is Big White and I love it there.
+- Go skiing – If you’re in Kelowna in the winter, Big White is the local ski resort and I love it there.
 It has 119 trails all with great views of the panoramic snow-topped peaks.
-Ski season here goes from November to April, but I particularly like late February for warmer temperatures and good snow cover.
+The ski season here runs from November to April, but I particularly like late February for warmer temperatures and good snow cover.

-- Skate at an outdoor rink – Kelowna has a waterfront rink in Stuart Park that makes for a picture-perfect way to spend a wintery afternoon.
+- Skate at an outdoor rink – Kelowna has a waterfront rink in Stuart Park that is a picture-perfect way to spend a wintery afternoon.
 There’s free public skating here from December until the end of February, depending on the weather.

 2. Knox Mountain Park